 Product warranty costs are accrued in the period sales are recognized.
-Our products are generally sold with standard warranty periods, which differ by product, ranging from 12 to 36 months.
+Our products are generally sold with standard warranty periods, which differ by product, ranging from 12- to 36-months.
 Parts and labor are typically covered under the terms of the warranty agreement.
 Our warranty expense accruals are based on historical and estimated costs by product and configuration.
 From time-to-time we offer customers extended warranties beyond the standard warranty period.
-In those situations, the revenue relating to the extended warranty is deferred at its estimated fair value and recognized on a straight-line basis over the contract period.
+In those situations, the revenue relating to the extended warranty is deferred at its estimated relative standalone selling price and recognized on a straight-line basis over the contract period.
 Costs associated with our extended warranty contracts are expensed as incurred.